RetroIndieJosh/inform-extensions/README.md

 - count saves
 - pull action

-Notes:
+To do:

 - bare bones, could have more
 - some parts could be their own extension but not enough content
 - should focus on things to be used across all extensions
-- NO DOCUMENTATION
+- DOCUMENTATION
-- MINIMAL TEST
+- MORE TESTS

 ## Books

 - reading implementation
 - book item?

-Notes:
+To do:

 - should handle pagination for extneded book reading
-- NO DOCUMENTATION
+- DOCUMENTATION
-- NO TESTS
+- TESTS

 ## Household Items